jgstew/jgstew.github.io/_posts/2025-07-16-Create-AutoPkg-Recipes-From-Scratch.md

 Now that we have a working download recipe for FireFox for MacOS, we need to create a recipe to "package" it for a distribution tool.

-For this example, we are going to make a homebrew cask.
+For this example, we are going to make a homebrew cask, which is just a ruby file with a specific format.

 We are going to start with a working example then turn it into a template so that we can automate the creation of it using AutoPkg.